Johnny Appleseed: Legacy

 The financial panic of 1837 took a toll on his estate.
 Trees brought only two or three cents each, as opposed to the "fippenny bit" (about six and a quarter cents) that he usually got.
 Some of his land was sold to pay taxes following his death, and litigation used up much of the rest.

 In 1880, abolitionist author Lydia Maria Child mythologized Appleseed in a poem:

 In 1921, 1923, 1927, and 1928, American song poet Vachel Lindsay published poems about Johnny Appleseed.
 One of these poems was the source text for Eunice Lea Kettering's prize-winning choral-orchestral composition Johnny Appleseed.
 Gail Kubik composed a work for bass, chorus and orchestra called In Praise of Johnny Appleseed; this work was also based on the eponymous Vachel Lindsay poem, and entered into the same 1942 National Federation of Music Clubs composition competition as Kettering's work.

-In 1933, poets Rosemary Carr Benét and Stephen Vincent Benét mythologized Appleseed in children's poem book A Book of Americans.
+In 1933, poets Rosemary Carr Benét and Stephen Vincent Benét mythologized Appleseed in their children's poetry book A Book of Americans.

 In Disney's 1948 film Melody Time, Appleseed is featured in an animated musical segment titled "The Legend of Johnny Appleseed".

+The first recorded Johnny Appleseed Festival was held in 1968 in Lisbon, Ohio.
+The festival takes place the third weekend of September in downtown with food and entertainment taking up just over 2 square blocks.
+Amusement rides are among the 100+ vendors and attractions.
 Since 1975 in Fort Wayne, Indiana, the Johnny Appleseed Festival has been held the third full weekend in September in Johnny Appleseed Park and in Archer Park.
 Musicians, demonstrators, and vendors dress in early-19th-century attire and offer food and beverages that would have been available then.
 Similar festivals are held in Sheffield, PA; Apple Creek, OH; Crystal Lake, IL; Lisbon, OH; and Paradise, CA.

-In 2008 the Fort Wayne Wizards, a minor-league baseball club, changed their name to the Fort Wayne TinCaps.
-In their first season with the new name, 2009, the Tincaps won their only league championship.
+In 2008, the Fort Wayne Wizards, a minor-league baseball club, changed their name to the Fort Wayne TinCaps.
+In their first season with the new name (2009), the Tincaps won their only league championship.
 The name "Tincaps" refers to the tin hat (or pot) which Johnny Appleseed allegedly wore.
 The team mascot is named "Johnny".